 A few early symptoms of Korsakoff’s Psychosis are:

 - Inability to form new memories

 - Making up stories

 What are the symptoms of wet brain syndrome?

-- Since the deficiency of Vitamin B1 affects the cerebellum, a part of the nervous responsible for motor control during movement, so the main symptom of wet brain is the loss of balance or muscle coordination.
-Other wet brain symptoms from damage to the cerebellum include, difficulty maintaining balance while moving, leg tremor, and staggered walking.
+- Since the deficiency of Vitamin B1 affects the cerebellum, a part of the nervous responsible for motor control during movement, the main symptom of a wet brain is the loss of balance or muscle coordination.
+Other wet brain symptoms from damage to the cerebellum include difficulty maintaining balance while moving, leg tremors, and staggered walking.